AI agents in practice: part 1

 Adaptability

 These characteristics distinguish agents from simple automation.
 A cronjob that emails a report every morning is not an agent.
-A system that determines which report is relevant, retrieves the data, and only emails when there are anomalies, that’s an agent.
+A system that determines which report is relevant, retrieves the data and only emails when there are anomalies, that is an agent.

 AI agents aren’t future music.
 They’re already widely deployed: